Universal-Basic-Compute/serenissima/backend/docs/decrees.md

 ## Active Decrees

-### The Vigesima: Land Lease Taxation
+### The Vigesima Variabilis: Progressive Land Lease Taxation

 **Implementation**: `backend/engine/distributeLeases.py`
 **Schedule**: Daily at 9:00 AM UTC (as part of lease distribution)

-This decree establishes a 20% tax known as the Vigesima on all land lease payments.
+This decree establishes a variable tax known as the Vigesima Variabilis on all land lease payments, with rates ranging from 20% to 50% based on land development.

 #### Process:

 1. When lease payments are processed daily:
+   - The tax rate is calculated based on the ratio of actual buildings to potential building points on each land
+   - Well-developed land (high building-to-points ratio) is taxed at the minimum rate of 20%
+   - Underdeveloped land (low building-to-points ratio) is taxed at higher rates, up to 50%
-   - 80% of the lease amount goes to the land owner
+   - The remaining amount after tax goes to the land owner
-   - 20% is collected as tax and transferred to the ConsiglioDeiDieci treasury

 2. The tax is automatically calculated and collected during the lease distribution process.